bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 All of this rebinding has both CPU and graphics API / GPU performance impact.
 On the CPU, it means encoding of draw commands has many more steps to process and so takes more time than necessary.
 In the graphics API and on the GPU, it means many more rebinds, and separate draw commands.

-Avoiding rebinding is both a big performance benefit for CPU-driven rendering, and is necessary to enable GPU-driven rendering.
+Avoiding rebinding is both a big performance benefit for CPU-driven rendering, including WebGL2, and is necessary to enable GPU-driven rendering.

 ### What are CPU- and GPU-driven rendering?